eldoy/waveorb-site/app/pages/doc/locales.md

   url: must be a URL
   match: must match '%s'
   unique: must be unique
-  allow: field is not allowed
-  deny: field is denied
 ```

 Copy this to your other locale files in `app/locales` and translate them to make them work with your language.